How Often Should HVAC Systems Be Serviced?

 - Unpleasant odors: Musty or burning smells coming from an HVAC system can indicate mold growth, a clogged drain line, or an electrical problem.
 These odors should be addressed promptly to prevent further issues and create healthy indoor air quality.

-- Excessive humidity: If a home feels excessively humid, even when the air conditioning is running, it could point to a problem with the HVAC system's ability to dehumidify the air.
+- Excessive humidity: If a home feels excessively humid, even when the air conditioning is running, it may indicate a problem with the HVAC system's ability to dehumidify the air.
 This could be due to a refrigerant leak, a malfunctioning condensate pump, or improper ventilation.

 - Leaking water: Water leaks around an HVAC unit can signify a condensate drain blockage, a cracked drain pan, or a refrigerant leak.
-Ignoring water leaks can lead to water damage and mold growth.
+Ignoring water leaks can lead to water damage and the growth of mold.

 - Old age: HVAC systems typically have a 15-20 years lifespan.
-If a system is nearing or exceeding this age, it may be more prone to breakdowns and repairs.
+If a system is nearing or exceeding its age, it may be more prone to breakdowns and require more frequent repairs.
 Consider investing in a new, energy-efficient system to avoid frequent and costly repairs.